Ben Blood

-Ben Blood (born March 15, 1989) is an American professional ice hockey defenseman currently playing for Graz 99ers of the Austrian IceHL.
+Ben Blood (born March 15, 1989) is an American professional ice hockey defenseman.
 He was drafted in the fourth round, 120th overall, of the 2007 NHL Entry Draft by the Ottawa Senators.

 Playing career

 Blood played prep hockey at Shattuck-Saint Mary's for two seasons.
 He helped them win USA Hockey's Tier I 18 & Under National Championship in 2007.

 Collegiate

 Blood played for the University of North Dakota for four seasons while majoring in recreation and tourism studies.

 In his freshman season, Blood was named UND's Most Improved Player.
 He recorded one point that season, an assist, in a game against the Michigan Tech Huskies on March 13, 2009.
 His sophomore season was more productive.
 Blood put up 14 points in 43 games and was named to the All-WCHA Academic team and WCHA Final Five All-Tournament team.

 In his junior year, Blood played in all 44 games of the season and set a new career high with 10 assists.
 At the conclusion of the season, he was again named to the All-WCHA Academic team.

 In his senior year, Blood set a new career high with 21 points in 42 games.
 Blood was named an alternate captain for the Sioux at the beginning of the season, however, after an on ice altercation during a January game against Minnesota, he was stripped of his A status.
 Despite this, Blood was selected for the NCAA (WCHA) Third All-Star Team.

 On April 4, 2012, Blood signed a two-year Entry Level Contract with the Ottawa Senators and an amateur tryout contract with the Senators American Hockey League affiliate, the Binghamton Senators so Blood could finish the season with them.